The Shattered Oracle

 With eyes beyond the limited ken of mortals,

-You will find what I will now speak of.
+You will find the knowledge I will now impart to you.

 Echoed out among the myriad worlds.